diofant/diofant/docs/tutorial/basic_operations.rst

     >>> expr.evalf()
     2.82842712474619

-SymPy can evaluate floating point expressions to arbitrary precision.
+Diofant can evaluate floating point expressions to arbitrary precision.
 By default, 15 digits of precision are used, but you can pass any number as the argument to ``evalf``.
 Let's compute the first 100 digits of `\pi`.